Young India: Independence

+Harijan

 In 1933 Gandhi started publishing a weekly newspaper, Harijan, in English.
 Harijan, which means "People of God", was also Gandhi's term for the untouchable caste.
 The newspaper lasted until 1948.
 During this time Gandhi also published Harijan Bandu in Gujarati, and Harijan Sevak in Hindi.
 All three papers focused on social and economic problems, both in India and elsewhere in the world.